How to Manage Your Period Over the Holidays

 Take iron supplements

 The average menstruator loses around 2 oz of blood during their period, or 2.7 oz if they have a heavy flow.
-Blood contains iron and low levels of iron in the body can cause fatigue, which explains in part why you may be so tired when you’re on your period.
-Help jumpstart your energy levels by eating plenty of foods that are rich in iron, like spinach or beans, or taking an iron supplement or multivitamin.
-The extra nutrients will help add some pep to your step when you need it the most.
+Blood contains iron and low levels of iron in the body can cause fatigue, which explains in part why your teen may be so tired when they're on their period.
+Help them jumpstart energy levels by serving plenty of foods that are rich in iron, like spinach or beans, or have them take an iron supplement or multivitamin.
+The extra nutrients will help add some pep to their step when they need it the most.

-Heightened levels of progesterone in the body can stimulate appetite when you’re on your period, which helps explain the midnight cravings for chips and ice cream.
-In this sense, getting your period on the holidays might actually be good timing since there are more delicious snacks than usually sitting around waiting to be devoured.
-If you start to look into cycle syncing, the practice of attuning your diet and exercise routine to your hormone levels, you’ll realize it’s good to give yourself plenty of leeway when it comes to eating on your period.
-If you want that extra helping of gravy, go for it.
+Heightened levels of progesterone in the body can stimulate appetite when your teen is on their period, which helps explain the midnight cravings for chips and ice cream.
+In this sense, getting their period on the holidays might actually be good timing since there are more delicious snacks than usually sitting around waiting to be devoured.

 smiling teen wearing turtleneck